okigan/revproxauth/docs/setup-guide.md

+## 6B.
+Configure Volume for Persistent Storage

-## 6. Configure Volume for Persistent Storage
+## 6B.
+Configure Volume for Persistent Storage

 Mount a volume to persist your configuration across container restarts.